November 16, 2025 (2mo ago) — last updated January 14, 2026 (1d ago)

 For SaaS, the two main approaches are recurring revenue share and one-time bounties.

 • Recurring revenue share: Affiliates earn a percentage of the subscription payment for as long as the referred customer stays.
-This aligns incentives around retention and higher LTV.
-Typical ranges are 20%–40% recurring.
+This aligns incentives around retention and higher lifetime value.
+Typical ranges are 20%–40% recurring depending on margins and price point.2

 • One-time bounty: Affiliates receive a single payment for each new paying customer, often equal to a few months’ subscription.
 This can jump-start momentum and attract partners who prefer immediate payouts.

-Recurring share is best if your product has strong retention.
-One-time bounties can help when you have a long sales cycle or need early volume.
+Recurring share is best if your product has strong retention, while one-time bounties can help when you have a long sales cycle or need early volume.

 Setting rates and clear terms